elastisys/compliantkubernetes/docs/adr/0051-open-cert-manager-netpols.md

 - The Network Policy for cert-manager will be more permissive.
     - This would add unrestricted egress on `:80/tcp`, `:53/tcp`, and `:53/udp`.
-    - This is somewhat offset by the fact that cert-manager is normally configured by default to allow egress to `0.0.0.0:443/tcp` to connect to Let's Encrypt as they by choice do not provide list of IPs to allowlist.
+    - This is somewhat offset by the fact that cert-manager is normally configured by default to allow egress to `0.0.0.0:443/tcp` to connect to Let's Encrypt as they by choice do not provide list of IP addresses to allowlist.

 ## Pros and Cons of the Options <!-- optional -->